home-assistant/home-assistant.io/source/_posts/2020-09-15-home-assistant-tags.markdown

 RFID tags have been on my radar for home automation since [@hoveeman](https://github.com/hoveeman) published [this video](https://www.youtube.com/watch?v=AvCseOQidSw) two years ago of him using RFID cards to play music in his house.

 It has been [my dream](https://twitter.com/balloob/status/1256728762680393728?s=12) ever since to get this easily accessible to every Home Assistant user.
 It already got a lot more accessible when [@maddox](https://github.com/maddox) released [Magic Cards](https://github.com/maddox/magic-cards).
-But this was still a seperate application that you had to run besides Home Assistant, and it required a separate RFID reader.
+But this was still a separate application that you had to run besides Home Assistant, and it required a separate RFID reader.

 Can we do better?
 Yes, we can.
 Today we are introducing a collaboration between our iOS, Android, frontend, core and hardware groups: Home Assistant Tags.
-With Home Assistant Tags we're making scannable tags (NFC/RFID) a first class citizen in Home Assistant.
+With Home Assistant Tags, we're making scannable tags (NFC/RFID) a first-class citizen in Home Assistant.
 Easy to read, write and automate!

 ## The Apps

 The official Home Assistant apps have been updated with NFC support.
 This dramatically lowers the bar for starting to automate your house with NFC tags.
 All you need now is tags!

-From the app configuration you can now write a special Home Assistant url to tags.
+From the app configuration, you can now write a special Home Assistant URL to tags.
 Once you hover over one of these tags with your phone, they will trigger the Home Assistant app and send the data to your Home Assistant instance for processing.

 Thanks to [@David-Development](https://github.com/david-development) for the NFC support in the Android app and thanks to [@zacwest](https://github.com/zacwest) for the NFC support in the iOS app.